jukkagrao/foonk/README.md

 `src/main/resources/application.conf`

 For connecting a source client (based on libshout) it uses icy-port setting.
-(On this port running a proxy for Icecast source protocol handling)
+(On this port running a connector for Icecast source protocol handling)

 ### Building